|

 Masons Arms : Maddox Street W.1

-The first records of the Masons Arms was as a tailors shop in the 1800's.
-In the year of 1851 William Lelong opened it up as a hairdressers salon.
-In 1858 he passed the ownership to Mrs. Charlotte Ward who turned the shop into a public House and called it the Masons Arms in recognition of the stonemasons who were busy on the development of this part of Mayfair.
+The first records of the Masons Arms were as a tailors shop in the 1800's.
+In the year of 1851, William Lelong opened it up as a hairdressers salon.
+In 1858 he passed the ownership to Mrs Charlotte Ward who turned the shop into a public House and called it the Masons Arms in recognition of the stonemasons who were busy in the development of this part of Mayfair.
 It has remained the Masons Arms ever since.

 The Grenadier pub : Wilton Row S.W.1